An $n^{O(\log\log n)}$ time approximation scheme for capacitated VRP in the Euclidean plane: A polynomial time reduction from CVRP to the -paths problem.

 N.B.
 At this point it is good to realize that $k=\eeps$ which we can control by choosing the size $q=\eeps$ of the grid.
 (See~\eqref{eq:bound_on_k}.)
 So, for large enough $k$ and $m\gg k$ we have $|\textsc{Frac}|/|\textsc{Int}|\rightarrow 0$.
 We will work out the details below.

 Consider a square $\ses$ and all tours $i$ such that $(i,\ses)$ is an integer pair as defined above.
-Due to the grouping, we no longer have a matching of segments to tours and it may happen that different tours $i$ are assigned the same segment $j$.
+Due to the grouping, we no longer have a matching of segments to tours and it may happen that different tours $i$ are assigned, by the LP, to the same segment $j$.
 But by ~\eqref{cs2b}, we can easily fix this by reassigning within each group.
-We then get a solution $x'$ that keeps all pairs $i,\ses$ integer (but may assign $(i,\ses)$ to another $j$ within a group) and such that Constraints~\eqref{cs1} and~\eqref{cs2} hold and Constraint~\eqref{cs3} is violated by at most
+We then get a solution, say $x'$, that keeps all pairs $i,\ses$ integer (but may assign $(i,\ses)$ to another $j$ within a group) and such that Constraints~\eqref{cs1} and~\eqref{cs2} hold and capacity constraint~\eqref{cs3} is violated by at most

 We say that the \emph{integral} part of tour $i$ is composed of the segments $(\ses,j)$ for which $x'(i,\ses,j)=1$.
-So, we have $m$ \emph{partial tours}, composed of the segments defined by $x'$, and which violate the capacity constraint by at most a factor $1+\epsilon/\beta $.
+At this point we have $m$ \emph{partial tours}, composed of the segments defined by integral part of $x'$, and which violate the capacity constraint by at most a factor $1+\epsilon/\beta $.
+Next, we remove some segments from each partial tour that has more than $c$ points.
+Then, in Section~\ref{sec:closingtours} we add all the remaining points to the tours.